FrancesCoronel/personal-website-v3/_posts/2015-08-19-one-week-left-of-fullstack.md

-OK, SO AFTER THAT EXCESSIVE RAMBLING, WE MUST NOW TRAVEL [BACK ]{style="text-decoration:line-through;"}FORWARD IN TIME…
+OK, SO AFTER THAT EXCESSIVE RAMBLING, WE MUST NOW TRAVEL ~~BACK~~ FORWARD IN TIME…
 ===================================================================================================================================

 > and this time simply get a quick overview of how the rest of senior